 Bone-in chicken thighs in Gochujang Coconut Milk Marinade from Sous Vide Meal Prep

-1. Add the chicken thighs to a marinade in a bag.
+To make sure your chicken thighs have plenty of flavor, you’ve got options!
 I have tons of marinade recipes like this BBQ Chicken Marinade, and in my cookbook Sous Vide Meal Prep!
 Remove the air and seal.
 Yes, you can cook the chicken thighs in the marinade!
 In fact, the marinade makes a great sauce.

-2. Season with a seasoning blend or rub.
+Alternatively, season with a seasoning blend or rub.
 Homemade or pre-made will work!
 Trader Joe’s has some of my favorites.
-Remove the air and seal.
+Or, simply season with salt and pepper, then remove the air and seal!

 Vacuum sealed chicken thighs on white surface